marceelrf/enrichHarmonizome/README.md

 <!-- badges: end -->

-The goal of enrichHarmonizome is to provide suport to access and download data from Hamonizome API.
+The goal of enrichHarmonizome is to provide suport to access and download data through Hamonizome API.

 ## Installation